The Fifth Wave

 Team

-TFWI was founded in September of 2025 by Mélina Magdelénat.
-A graduate from the University of Oxford, her research interests lie at the intersection of masculinity and affective education - how men learn to care, how different societies teach them to care, and how we can design better paths for young men into caregiving roles.
+My broader research interests include the interplay of care systems and intrafamily violence; men and masculinities; feminist theory; carceralism and the judicial treatment of sexual offences.
+I am particularly fascinated by the intersection of masculinity and affective education — how men learn to care, how different societies teach them to, and how we can design better paths for men into caregiving roles.

 Get involved